jwittkoski/prime_encoder/README.md

 # prime_encoder

-prime_encoder is network encoder for SageTV which tunes and streams video from an HDHomerunPrime.
+prime_encoder is network encoder for SageTV

-prime_encoder is currently considered beta.
-There are some things that need to be cleaned up in the code, but it has been my primary method of recording shows for the last few months with no problems.
+prime_encoder has been my primary method of recording shows for about five years and it has been very reliable.

 ## Background

-When the Silicon Dust HDHomerunPrime was released using a Cable Card suddenly seemed like a possible option with SageTV since some cable providers have channels marked as "copy freely".
-However, getting a working Linux driver for the Prime seemed to be challenging.
+When the Silicon Dust HDHomerun Prime was released using a Cable Card with SageTV suddenly seemed like a possibility since some cable providers have channels marked as "copy freely".
+However, there was no direct suport in SageTV for the Prime and no Linux drivers for it (as it is a network attached device).

-I realized that the hdhomerun_config setup script allowed you to stream content from the Prime directly (other tools like ffmpeg can do this as well) - I just needed a way to get SageTV to tune the Prime.
-Luckily, SageTV support the concept of "network encoders" - other devices on the local network that act as tuner that SageTV can direct.
+The Silicon Dust hdhomerun_config setup script allowed you to stream content from the Prime directly (other tools like ffmpeg can do this as well) so I just needed a way to get SageTV to tune the Prime and start steaming.
+Luckily, SageTV supports the concept of "network encoders" - other devices on the local network that act as tuner/recorders that SageTV can direct.

-So I created prime_encoder to do this middle-man task.
+I created prime_encoder to do this middle-man task.

+Originally I was using prime_encoder for recording from an HDHomerun Prime device, but it has been refactored to be more generic so that any command that generates video can be used.

+The full set of network encoding commands is not supported.
+Primarily this means you can't "preview" channels from the Setup Video Sources screen.

+## Install

+### Notes

-prime_encoder script doesn't have to run on the same box as the master SageTV server.
-As long as you have it running somewhere on your network and have the recording directories set up correctly you should be fine.
-I happen to run the script on the same box as the SageTV server because the overhead of running it is fairly small and doesn't seem to impact the main SageTV performance.
+prime_encoder script doesn't have to run on the same host as the master SageTV server.
+You only need to have it running somewhere on your network and have the recording directories set up correctly using SMB or another sharing protocol.

+I run the script on the same host as the SageTV server because the overhead of running it is fairly small and doesn't seem to impact SageTV performance.
+This has the added advantage of not having to deal with network shares or mapping the recording paths across hosts.

-The SageTV server will automatically discover network encoders.
-It sends commands to the network encoders to record video and tells the encoders where to dump the video file, so the only config option that needs to be changed on the SageTV server is to enable discovery.
+When it starts, the SageTV server will automatically discover network encoders.
+It sends commands to the network encoders to record video and tells the encoders where to store the video file.
+The only config option that needs to be changed on the SageTV server is to enable network encoder discovery.

+### Running at startup

+prime_encoder needs to start before the main SageTV process starts.

-Be sure to install a startup script so that prime_encoder is started at boot time.
-A basic example Ubuntu script (<tt>prime_encoder.init</tt>) is included.
+The easiest way to do this is to use the basic example Ubuntu script (<tt>prime_encoder.init</tt>).

-Or, you can add this to the bottom of /opt/sagetv/server/sagesettings, and the encoder will start when the SageTV process starts:
+Alternatively, you can add this to the bottom of /opt/sagetv/server/sagesettings, and the encoder will start when the SageTV process starts:

         if [[ ! $(ps aux |grep "[p]rime_encoder: Master") ]]; then /opt/sagetv/hdhomerun/prime_encoder; fi

-Note that not all commands are currently supported.
-Primarily this means you can't yet "preview" channels from the Setup Video Sources screen.

-## Instructions
+### Assumptions

 These directions assume a few things: